 Once you find a paper you like, go to the lab websites of the authors and look for other papers of interest.
 As you zero in on a few labs of interest check out the sites for the departments where they are located.
 See what other labs in the department are of interest to you and read some of their papers too.
 Some departments have a focus on particular subfields, with multiple closely collaborating labs.
 Try and identify any such department clusters in your field of interest.
 Joining such a cluster can give you more flexibility and training options, though many great labs are not part of a cluster.

 When it comes to the specifics of the scientific research program of a lab, there are a few ways to assess fit.
-I usually think of three distinct types of fit — methods, system (e.g., focal species, particular simulation framework), and question.
-I think it is best when the interests of the prospective advisor strongly overlap in at least one or two of these areas, and that really exciting things often happen when there isn’t yet overlap in one of them.
+I usually think of three distinct types of fit — methods, system (e.g., focal species, simulation framework), and question.
+I think it is best when the interests of the prospective advisor strongly overlap in at least one or two of these areas, and that really exciting things often happen when there isn’t yet overlap in one of the other areas.
 For example, the student may anticipate using an established method and system in the lab to ask a new type of question, get at a question the lab is working on in an established system using a new set of methods, or port an established question and set of methods to a new system.
 You should be very cautious about entering a lab where you don’t anticipate strong overlap in at least one of these areas.
 If your work isn’t tied in some way to existing work in the lab then there will be fewer training opportunities, funding can be more difficult, and there is less opportunity to collaborate as a team.

 A good scientific fit is necessary for a successful graduate student experience, but not sufficient.
 There are other types of fit that are also critical, but that can be harder to assess.
 These include the advising style of the advisor, lab culture, and department culture.
 Your advisor will have a big impact on your day to day frame of mind, training, productivity, and post-PhD professional opportunities (through letter writing in particular).
 Particularly in the later phases of the application process, talk frankly with a prospective advisor about their advising style.
 Talk to other students to see what their impression of the advisor’s mentoring style is, and to get a handle on how accessible the advisor is.
 Advisors are people, and they have very different personalities.
 Some advisor personalities will work well for some students, others won’t.
 An advisor personality attribute that is a plus to one student might be a minus to another student.